JasonNero/MoLab/README.md

 #### Using the Godot App / Frontend

+1. First download the ["Akai e espiritu" model from Mixamo](https://www.mixamo.com/#/?page=1&query=akai&type=Character) and save it as `frontend/res/models/akai_e_espiritu.fbx`
-1. Open and build the Godot project in `frontend`
+2. Open and build the Godot project in `frontend`
-2. Run the project and check log messages for a successful connection
+3. Run the project and check log messages for a successful backend connection

 For more details please refer to the [documentation](https://JasonNero.github.io/MoLab/).